AVEVA/sample-adh-graphql_connector-powerbi/README.md

 ## Using the Sample Connector

-1. Generate a graph QL query within AVEVA Data Hub using the [GraphQL console](https://docs.aveva.com/bundle/aveva-data-hub/page/1263333.html) to be used later.
+1. Generate a graph QL query within CONNECT data services using the [GraphQL console](https://docs.aveva.com/bundle/aveva-data-hub/page/1263333.html) to be used later.
 1. From Power BI Desktop, open Home > Get Data > More
 1. The connector should be available as "Sample AVEVA™ Data Hub QraphQL Events (Beta)" in the category "Online Services"
 1. Either select "Organizational account" and click "Sign In" or select "Client Credentials" and provide the client credenitals you created ahead of time